This Year's Story Line

 Revel Grove, Oxfordshire, England

-Unique among renaissance festivals, the Maryland Renaissance Festival utilizes a storyline and progresses each year forward in the timeline of Henry VIII, through all his reign and all six of his wives.
-This season is set in the year 1539.
+Unique among renaissance festivals, the Maryland Renaissance Festival utilizes a storyline and each season progresses forward through the reign of Henry VIII and tells the story of his six wives.
+This season's story:

 The annual Harvest Festival is the biggest event in the calendar year for the small village of Revel Grove, which is east of the city of Oxford in Oxfordshire.
 Mayor Matthew McGregor, his wife Mayoress Beatrice Appleton McGregor and all of the villagers welcome visitors to enjoy the food, entertainment and crafts in the village.